marcpaterno/spack_retreat/plan-for-standard-builds.md

 Separately, the SciSoft team will also need to be able to build and test the software stack for the new DUNE framework.
 The framework for allowing these distinct efforts to proceed relies on the idea of *standard builds*.
 All builds of LArSoft (and of *art*) that will be produced by the SciSoft team will be these standard builds.
 The "data management" software stacks will need to package data management clients, etc., so they do not have conflicting dependencies with the scientific software stacks.
+It is inconvenient for users of the data management tools (e.g., *rucio-clients*, *sam-web-client*, etc.) to have to "unsetup" their experiment's software environment in order to "setup" the data management tools.
+Having the tools built with the same underlying libraries will allows them to be active in the same shell session.

 We distinguish two types of standard builds:

-1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant[^variant], and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
+1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant[^variant].
    For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow and the graphviz options in the standard build.
-   It will be up to the collaborating LArSoft experiments to determine the set of features to be included in the standard build of each package.
+   It will be up to the collaborating LArSoft experiments to determine the set of options to be included in the standard build of each package.

 [^variant]: In Spack, a variant is a way to specify build options or configuration choices for a package.
-Variants allow the user to customize how a package is built and installed, giving flexibility to enable or disable certain features, choose dependencies, or set specific configuration parameters.
+Variants allow the user to customize how a package is built and installed, giving flexibility to enable or disable certain build options and configuration choices, choose dependencies, or set specific configuration parameters.

 2. A standard build of a *suite*, which is comprised of consistent standard builds of all the packages in the suite.